NewAmsterdamLabs/ZOZolaZoomTransition/README.md

 ## Limitations

 - `ZOZolaZoomTransition` currently only works with `UINavigationController` transitions.
 We still need to add support for modal transitions, ideally without changing the API.
 Pull requests welcome!
+- No support for interactive transitions yet (although this should be pretty straightforward to implement)

 ## Requirements